Reza Ghodssi

-Reza Ghodssi is a Professor in the Department of Electrical and Computer Engineering and the Institute for Systems Research (ISR) at the University of Maryland, College Park, where he directs the MEMS Sensors and Actuators Lab and holds the Herbert Rabin Distinguished Chair in Engineering.
-Ghodssi is also the Inaugural Executive Director of Research and Innovation for the A. James Clark School of Engineering at the University System of Maryland at Southern Maryland (USMSM).
+Reza Ghodssi is a University Distinguished Professor in the Department of Electrical and Computer Engineering and the Institute for Systems Research (ISR) at the University of Maryland, College Park, where he directs the MEMS Sensors and Actuators Lab and holds the Herbert Rabin Distinguished Chair in Engineering.
+Ghodssi is also the inaugural executive director of research and innovation for the A. James Clark School of Engineering at the University System of Maryland at Southern Maryland (USMSM).
 He is best known for his work designing micro- and nano-devices for healthcare applications, particularly for systems requiring small-scale energy conversion and biological and chemical sensing.

 Biography and scholarship

-Ghodssi received his Bachelor's (1990), Master's (1992), and Doctoral (1996) degrees in Electrical Engineering from the University of Wisconsin-Madison.
-He then performed his post-doctorate work at the Massachusetts Institute of Technology from 1997-1999, joining the faculty at the University of Maryland in 2000.
-Between 2009 and 2017, Ghodssi directed the ISR, launching a number of interdisciplinary initiatives such as the Maryland Robotics Center (MRC) and the Brain and Behavior Initiative (BBI), of which he served as the founding co-Director for six years (2015-2021).
+Ghodssi received his bachelor's (1990), master's (1992), and doctoral (1996) degrees in electrical engineering from the University of Wisconsin-Madison.
+He then performed his postdoctoral work at the Massachusetts Institute of Technology from 1997 to 1999, joining the faculty at the University of Maryland in 2000.
+Between 2009 and 2017, Ghodssi directed the ISR, launching a number of interdisciplinary initiatives such as the Maryland Robotics Center (MRC) and the Brain and Behavior Initiative (BBI), of which he served as the founding co-director for six years (2015-2021).
 These initiatives are aimed at enhancing the impact of ISR's research on society; they also looked to build a more interactive faculty, staff, and student community across the different disciplines within ISR.
 Efforts at the MRC include advancing the underlying component technologies and the applications of robotics through a focus on interdisciplinary educational and research programs.
 Work at the BBI aims to revolutionize the interface between neuroscience and engineering by generating novel approaches and tools to understand the complex behaviors produced by the human brain.
-Part of Ghodssi's community-building also includes reaching out to industry and alumni: these efforts have resulted in a large number of industry-sponsored monthly seminar series as well as annual fellowships for graduate students and post-doctoral associates.
+Part of Ghodssi's community-building also includes reaching out to industry and alumni: these efforts have resulted in a large number of industry-sponsored monthly seminar series as well as annual fellowships for graduate students and postdoctoral associates.
 Combined, these initiatives work to promote an active industry-oriented mentoring ecosystem in the Systems Engineering Education program in ISR.
 Dr. Ghodssi served as the President-elect of the Transducer Research Foundation (TRF) from 2020 until 2022.
 Since June 2022, he has been serving as the new President of TRF.
 The TRF is a nonprofit organization in the United States whose mission is to stimulate research in science and engineering, with emphasis on technologies related to transducers, microsystems, and nanosystems, and to foster the exchange of ideas and information between academic, industrial, and government researchers.

-Ghodssi has 164 journal publications and 349 refereed conference papers, and he is the co-editor of the MEMS Materials and Processes Handbook (2011).
-He has obtained eight U.S. patents, with another ten pending.
+Ghodssi has 177 peer-reviewed journal publications and 376 refereed conference papers, and he is the co-editor of the MEMS Materials and Processes Handbook (2011).
+He has ten U.S. patents issued, ten U.S. patents published, with another seven pending.
 He also founded the MEMS Alliance in the greater Washington, D.C. area and is a member of the Materials Research Society, the American Society for Engineering Education, and the American Association for the Advancement of Science.